anvilresearch/sunstone/README.md

 ## Sunstone

 Sunstone is a library that implements plugin architecture for Nodejs.
-You can use it to create applications that your users can extend.
+You can use it to create applications that your users can extend by creating plugins.

 ## Plugin Architecture